ucldc/ucldc-docs/docs/dams/faq.md

 ### <a name="faq12">12.
 Are the metadata records and files (that are stored in Nuxeo) backed up?</a>

 Yes.
-We are using the Amazon Web Service (AWS) Simple Storage Service (S3) to store content files and the AWS Relational Database Service (RDS) to store the backend Nuxeo databases/metadata records.
+We are using the <a href="http://aws.amazon.com/">Amazon Web Service (AWS) Simple Storage Service (S3)</a> to store content files and the <a href="http://aws.amazon.com/rds/">AWS Relational Database Service (RDS)</a> to store the backend Nuxeo databases/metadata records.
 The S3 "Standard Storage" tier that we are utilizing includes secure cross-region replication of files and version services.
 RDS also includes automated backup, database snapshots, and data recovery services.

 ### <a name="faq13">13.
 Does Nuxeo/the current UCLDC stack support linked data?</a>

 Although the metadata managed within Nuxeo is not natively stored in the RDF format, both Nuxeo specifically and the UCLDC stack generally support Linked Open Data use cases.
 Within Nuxeo, for example, we believe it would be both immediately advantageous and relatively straightforward to integrate linked data controlled vocabularies.
 The UCLDC scheme in Nuxeo anticipates drawing on name authorities, thesauri, and other controlled vocabularies that are available as linked data, and we could create a “picker” in the user interface to make it easy for library staff to find and add this metadata to their objects.

 The UCLDC harvesting infrastructure, meanwhile -- which harvests and aggregates metadata from Nuxeo as well as other platforms maintained across the UC Libraries -- latently incorporates linked data elements.
 For example, harvested metadata is normalized and structured based on the Digital Public Library of America's (DPLA) Metadata Application Profile; the harvested metadata is subsequently expressed as JSON-LD and shared with DPLA.
-The harvested metadata is also being stored in the UCLDC Common Index (Solr), for exposure through an API as well as schema.org encodings in the forthcoming Calisphere BETA site.
+The harvested metadata is also being stored in the UCLDC Common Index (Solr), for exposure <a href="https://registry.cdlib.org/documentation/docs/technical-docs/solr-api/">through an API</a> as well as schema.org encodings in the forthcoming Calisphere BETA site.

 We are interested in the potential for linked data and open to exploring with the Libraries additional use cases for incorporating it throughout the UCLDC stack.
 That said, we believe that linked data opportunities are not dependent on using RDF as a primary data store--.. and that we should focus specifically on the linked data opportunities that promote efficiencies and/or advance access to the Libraries’ collections.